HiGregory/datagovs/README.md

 # How to contribute
 Please, feel free to add an issue as an idea for this initiative.

-- Be a gov employee or local gov leader based in Miami-Dade County.
+- You must be a City or County employee at one of the municipalities in the South Florida region
 - Reach out to Gregory work@higregory.com for more information

-# Knowledge Base
-## The structure